Gopinath-chinnadurai/Document-Search-and-Summarization-Using-LLM-RAG-/README.md

 - Generate coherent summaries of retrieved documents

--  Allow users to control summary length

 - Provide a clean and user-friendly interface

+## Document supports

+- User can upload Pdf/txt within 200KB

-## Supported Topics
+## Existing Supported Topics

 The corpus contains documents related to: